 3. Form a fist with one hand, pressing the thumb side of your fist against the abdomen above the navel.
 If you have long nails, curl fingers as much as possible.
 Do not forgo performing further help for fear of hurting the person.
 The worst thing you can do is to do nothing.

-4. Verify that your placement is not located at the position of the xyphoid process, which is the raised cartilaginous extension at the base of the sternum.
-In general, the xyphoid process is located approximately one-fist-length below the “nipple-line.”
-However, children may vary in size dramatically, and the xyphoid process is usually more cartilaginous in children.
-In adults, it is imperative to ensure your fist placement is well-below the xyphoid process.
+4. Verify that your placement is not located at the position of the xiphoid process, which is the raised cartilaginous extension at the base of the sternum.
+In general, the xiphoid process is located approximately one-fist-length below the “nipple-line.”
+However, children may vary in size dramatically, and the xiphoid process is usually more cartilaginous in children.
+In adults, it is imperative to ensure your fist placement is well-below the xiphoid process.
 Failure to do so could result in serious medical injury or trauma to the heart or lungs.
 Therefore, always place hands slightly above the navel.

 5. Grasp your fist with the opposing hand.
 It is almost impossible to perform abdominal thrusts with one hand, so never forgo this step.

 6. Press hard into the abdomen, making an upward thrust at the same time.
 Imagine trying to lift someone up in your arms.
 Allow for recoil, and repeat abdominal thrusts until the object is dislodged.
-Depending on the instructing body, like the American Red Cross or the American Heart Association, additional measures for choking first aid may include delivering back blows in adults, alternating five back blows to five abdominal thrusts.
+Depending on the instructing body, like the American Red Cross or the International Liaison Committee on Resuscitation, additional measures for choking first aid may include delivering back blows in adults, alternating five back blows to five abdominal thrusts.